 Fairlie plays a role in the tourist industry and is the service town for the Fairlie basin – including the farming districts of Clayton, Ashwick Flat and Sherwood Downs.
 It is the seat of the Mackenzie District and the site of Mackenzie College, a co-educational secondary school.

 Town 36 km north of Timaru, with a 2013 population of 2,301.
-Once on the main road between Christchurch and Timaru, Geraldine is now bypassed by State Highway 1, but is on a shortcut for people travelling from Christchurch to Aoraki/Mt Cook and the Southern Lakes.
+Once on the main road between Christchurch and Timaru, Geraldine is now bypassed by State Highway 1, but is on the route for people travelling from Christchurch to Aoraki/Mt Cook and the Southern Lakes.
 This has encouraged town and tourist businesses.

 The town’s European history began with the founding of the Raukapuka sheep run in 1853.
 The following year the surveyor Sam Hewlings built the first dwelling.
 The Talbot forest was milled in the 1860s and 1870s, but a small remnant has been reserved on the edge of the town.
 Geraldine became a town district in 1884 – the same year a cheese factory was built – and a borough in 1904.